AristonCatipay/AristonCatipay/README.md

 ![Colorful 3D Illustrated Remote Learning Video Presentation](https://user-images.githubusercontent.com/89591363/179343022-3ce6d076-bd7b-4975-a706-fa593b401535.png)

-I've been coding for three years, and most of the time I've been working on school-related projects.
+I've been coding for four years, and most of the time I've been working on school-related projects.
 My interest in web development stems from the opportunity to learn how to build websites that can collect data from users and then send that data to a database where it can be used, altered, and utilized to produce meaningful information for the benefit of the website's users.
 My zeal for learning and my desire to put my talents to use grow as I continue to hone them in a variety of industries where web development can be applied.

 * 🌍  I'm based in Philippines